Quansight/open-gpu-server/.github/PULL_REQUEST_TEMPLATE.md

-In order to obtain access to the CI server, you must complete the form below:
+To obtain access to the CI server, you must complete the form below:

 - [ ] I have read the [Terms of Service](https://github.com/Quansight/open-gpu-server/blob/main/TOS.md) and [Privacy Policy](https://quansight.com/privacy-policy/) and accept them.
-- [ ] I have included my Github username in the relevant `access/*.json` file.
+- [ ] I have included my GitHub username to the relevant `access/*.json` file.